temporal-community/miab-build-invincible-apps-java/README.md

     UI:      http://localhost:8080
     Metrics: http://localhost:65134/metrics
     ```
-2. In the second terminal, run the following commands to start the Temporal Worker:
+2. In the second terminal, run the following commands to start the Temporal Springboot application and Workers:
     1. Change directories into the `iplocate` directory:
         ```bash
         cd iplocate
         ```
-    2. Start the Temporal Worker:
+    2. Compile the code:
         ```bash
-        npm run start
+        mvn clean compile
         ```
-3. In the third terminal, run the following commands to start the web application:
-    1. Change directories into the `iplocate` directory:
+    3. Start the Springboot application
         ```bash
-        cd iplocate
-        ```
-    3. Start the web application on port `8000`:
-        ```bash
-        npm run start.server
+        mvn spring-boot:run
         ```

 4. Open a browser tab to [http://127.0.0.1:8000](http://127.0.0.1:8000) to view the web application.
 5. Open a browser tab to [http://127.0.0.1:8080](http://127.0.0.1:8080) to view the Temporal Web UI.